Performance Analysis of IEEE 802.11p Preamble Insertion in C-V2X Sidelink Signals for Co-Channel Coexistence: Impact in the free-flow scenario

 \subsection{Scenario and assumptions}

 Given the low density, the free-flow scenario is reproduced by focusing on a single IEEE 802.11p transmission interfered by a variable number of LTE-V2X transmissions.
-The impact of the preamble insertion is assessed here in terms of \ac{PRP} of the IEEE 802.11p link, which is the technology mostly penalized by co-channel interference \cite{BazZanSarMar:C20,ETSI_TR_103_766}.
-Additional performance metrics are assessed in Section~\ref{sec:resSystem} through simulations in denser scenarios.
+The impact of the preamble insertion is here assessed in terms of \ac{PRP} of the IEEE 802.11p link, which is the technology most affected by the co-channel interference \cite{BazZanSarMar:C20,ETSI_TR_103_766}.
+Additional performance metrics are evaluated in Section~\ref{sec:resSystem} through simulations in denser scenarios.

-The instant when the IEEE 802.11p packet reaches the access layer transmission buffer is randomly chosen and not aligned with the subframe structure of LTE; the duration of the channel sensing, lasting for an \ac{AIFS}, plus the packet transmission are assumed to last for less than 1~ms.\footnote{1~ms corresponds to approximately 700 bytes adopting the default \ac{MCS}~2.} The performance is calculated in terms of \ac{PRP} varying the IEEE 802.11p source-destination distance and the average number of LTE-V2X transmissions per meter per second.
+The instant when the IEEE 802.11p packet reaches the access layer transmission buffer is chosen randomly and not aligned with the LTE subframe structure; the time required for the trasnmission of a packet plus the preceding \ac{AIFS} is assumed to last for less than 1~ms.\footnote{1~ms corresponds to approximately 700 bytes adopting the default \ac{MCS}~2.} The performance is calculated in terms of \ac{PRP} by varying the source-destination distance of the IEEE 802.11p link and the average number of LTE-V2X transmissions per meter per second.

-The model developed for this scenario is based on the following approximations: \begin{itemize} \item As represented in Fig.~\ref{Fig:AnalysisScenarioa}, the highway scenario is approximated as a straight line, thus the LTE-V2X nodes correspond to a 1-D \ac{PPP} distribution (like, for example, the models adopted in \cite{tong16,ZhaCheYanEtAl:J12,BazZanCecMas:J19}); \item Given the low density scenario, only the strongest LTE-V2X interference source is assumed in each subframe; this approximation is adopted by several articles such as, for example, \cite{ParKimHon:J18}; \item The correct reception is modeled through a threshold model, meaning that the packet is correct when the \ac{SINR} is above the threshold and incorrect when it is below; fading effects are included in the setting of the threshold. \end{itemize}

-It is to note that the analysis is validated by simulations where the channel is modeled in more details and includes log-normal large-scale fading (shadowing), and \ac{PER} vs. \ac{SINR} curves which take small-scale fading into account.
+The model is based on the following approximations: \begin{itemize} \item As represented in Fig.~\ref{Fig:AnalysisScenarioa}, the highway scenario is approximated as a straight line, so the LTE-V2X nodes correspond to a 1-D \ac{PPP} distribution (this approximation is used in several similar works, such as \cite{tong16,ZhaCheYanEtAl:J12,BazZanCecMas:J19}); \item Since the scenario is low density, only the strongest source of LTE-V2X interference is considered in each subframe (also this approximation is adopted by several articles, such as \cite{ParKimHon:J18}); \item The correct reception is modeled through a threshold model, which means that the packet is correct when the \ac{SINR} is above the threshold and is incorrect when it is below; fading effects are included in the threshold setting.
+The analysis is validated by simulations in which the channel is modeled in more details and includes log-normal large-scale fading (shadowing), and \ac{PER} vs. \ac{SINR} curves that account for small-scale fading. \end{itemize}